Fmstrat/plex-ssl/README.md

 --------------

 The Ubuntu configuration guide assumes the following:
 - That this is a fresh install of Ubuntu Server 14.04, with only the minimum packages installed.
-No LAMP.
+- No other servies have been installed on Ubuntu, except openssh-server.
 - Your Plex Media Server (PMS) may be installed on a different machine.

 Use the configuration tool
 --------------

-In an Ubuntu terminal/ssh session, enter these three lines, then follow the instructions:
+The configuration script should do most of the hard work for you.
+In an Ubuntu terminal/ssh session, enter these three lines, then carefully follow the instructions:

 ```
 cd ~